23W-GBAC/RHYAN2/BLOG3.md

 ### Output
 The AI produces an output or result based on its processing of the input data.
 The output could be a decision, prediction, recommendation, or any other action relevant to the task.

+Artificial Intelligence is used in Education,Research,Manufacturing,Health sector ,enternatinment through video games and very many other sectors.
+It has become increasingly usefulto humansas they are first,handle repetitive tasks,precision,consistance and there being atomatic in nature